Diamond Dicing: Algorithms

 \subsection{Complexity Analysis}

 Algorithm~\ref{algo:basic} visits each dimension in sequence until it stabilises.
 Ideally, the stabilisation should occur after as few iterations as possible.

 Let $I$ be the number of iterations through the input file till convergence; i.e.\ no more deletions are done.
 Value $I$ is data dependent and (by Fig.~\ref{fig:lotsa-iterations2}) is $\Theta( \sum_i n_i)$ in the worst case.
-In practice, $I$ is not expected to be nearly so large, and working with large real data sets $I$ did not exceed 56.
-Experimentally, it appears that the relationship of $I$ to $k$ is bi-tonic, i.e.\ it is non-decreasing to $\kappa + 1$ and non-increasing thereafter.
+In practise, $I$ is not expected to be nearly so large, and working with large real data sets $I$ did not exceed 56.
+Initial experiments suggested that the relationship of $I$ to $k$ would be non-decreasing to $\kappa + 1$ and non-increasing thereafter.
 Unfortunately, there are some cubes for which this is not the case.
-Fig.~\ref{fig:I-to-k-counterexample} illustrates such a cube.
-On the first iteration, processing columns first for the 2-carat \diamondcube , a single cell is deleted.
+Fig.~\ref{fig:I-to-k-counterexample} illustrates such a cube, where $\kappa = 3$.
+On the first iteration, processing columns first for the 2-carat \diamondcube{}, a single cell is deleted.
 On subsequent iterations at most two cells are deleted until convergence.
-However, the 3-carat \diamondcube\ converges after a single iteration.
+However, the 3-carat and 4-carat \diamondcube{}s converge after a single iteration.

 The value of $k$ relative to $\kappa$ does, however, influence $I$.
 Typically, when $k$ is far from $\kappa$---either less or greater---fewer iterations are required to converge.
-However, when $k$ exceeds $\kappa$ by a very small amount, say 1, then typically a great many more iterations are required to converge to the empty cube.
+However, when $k$ exceeds $\kappa$ by a very small amount, say 1, then typically many more iterations are required to converge to the empty cube.

-Algorithm~\ref{algo:shrinkingInput} runs in time O($I d |C|$); each attribute value is deleted at most once.
+Algorithm~\ref{algo:shrinkingInput} runs in time O($I d |C|$).
 Often, the number of attribute values remaining in the \diamondcube\ decreases substantially in the first few iterations and those cubes are processed faster than this bound suggests.
 The more carats we seek, the faster the cube decreases initially.